xyield/xrpl-encoder/README.md

 ## Prerequisites

-Make sure you have Go installed on your system.
+Make sure you have Go installed.
 Also, this tool relies on the [`github.com/xyield/xrpl-go/binary-codec`](https://github.com/xyield/xrpl-go/binary-codec) package, so ensure you have this dependency set up.

 ## Installation